Sunshine Meadows Hike: Banff Trail Guide

 Before long, the hiking trail reaches the shores of Grizzly Lake, where you’ll find a long bench to stop and soak in the views.
 We stopped here for a quick lunch break, admiring the crystal clear water.

-Grizzly Lake at Sunshine Meadows in Banff National Park
+Grizzly Lake at Sunshine Meadows in Banff National Park.

-The trail between Grizzly Lake and Laryx Lake is along a berm next to a river bed.
-The river bed provides an opening for mountain views, but otherwise the trail is surrounded by evergreens, larches and (of course), wild flowers.
+The trail between Grizzly Lake and Laryx Lake is along a berm next to a riverbed.
+The riverbed provides an opening for mountain views, but otherwise the trail is surrounded by evergreens, larches and (of course), wildflowers.
 As you walk across a wooden boardwalk, look into the forest on the left for the ‘Surprised Tree’.

-pink paintbrush wildflowers at Banff National Park's Sunshine Meadows
+pink paintbrush wildflowers at Banff National Park's Sunshine Meadows.

 Watch for the Simpson Viewpoint on your right, where you’ll be treated to amazing vistas of the Canadian Rockies, including the impressive Monarch.

-Simpson Viewpoint
+Simpson Viewpoint at Sunshine Meadows.

 Beyond the Simpson Viewpoint, it’s a short walk through the forest until you get your first glimpse of the larger Laryx Lake.
 In short order, you’ll be hiking along the south and east shores of Laryx Lake, getting an up-close view of the startling clarity of the water.

-trail between Grizzly and Laryx Lake
+trail between Grizzly and Laryx Lake at Sunshine Meadows.

 The Laryx Rest Area is found on a peninsula on the eastern shore of the lake.
 There are many benches with excellent views of Laryx Lake and The Monarch across the water.
-A pleasant walk through an open meadow, followed by a forest walk and you’ll find yourself back at the beginning of the Grizzly / Laryx Loop.

-6. Grizzly Laryx Junction to Twin Cairns Junction
+6. Grizzly/Laryx Junction to Twin Cairns Junction

 From here, you’ll need to backtrack for 1.3 km back to the trail junction just below the Standish Viewing Deck.
 This leg of the hike is mostly uphill, but it’s never overly strenuous.

-7. Twin Cairns to Monarch Lookout Trail
+7. Twin Cairns to Monarch Viewpoint Trail

 Congratulations!
 Once you pass the Twin Cairns Junction and hike towards the Monarch Viewpoint, your uphill climbing is largely over for the day.
 I trust you’ll find the 130 m elevation gain wasn’t that bad.

-The Twin Cairns to Monarch Lookout Trail is very flat through a sparsely treed, yet rocky alpine meadow.
+The Twin Cairns to Monarch Viewpoint Trail is very flat through a sparsely treed, yet rocky alpine meadow.
 It can get a bit windy up here, which would explain the stunted growth of the trees.
-Wildflowers are still abundant though.
-Without trees, the views of The Monarch and the Twin Cairns to your left are very nice.

-Alpine meadow with Sunshine Meadows hiking trail to Monarch Viewpoint
+Alpine meadow with Sunshine Meadows hiking trail to Monarch Viewpoint.

 With so much open space, this meadow feels like a good space to see a bear.
 Keep your eyes peeled for any sign of movement in the alpine meadows between the trail and the mountains.
 We haven’t seen any bears here yet, but we did see a couple of buck deer resting under a shady rock.

-deer resting on rocks in Banff NP
+deer resting on rocks in Banff National Park.

-Just 700 m beyond the last junction, you’ll cross back into Alberta from BC.
-You’ll enjoy nice views of Wawa Ridge (2,384 m) and Mount Bourgeau (2,930 m) in front of you.
-You’ll also be able to see the Goats Eye chairlift on Eagle Mountain (2,820 m) to your right.
+You’ll also be able to see the Goat’s Eye chairlift on Eagle Mountain (2,820 m) to your right.
 And while you’re at it, take a moment to look behind you as the layered mountains in the distance are pretty special.

-Sunshine Meadows hiking trail with mountain backdrop
+Sunshine Meadows hiking trail with Rocky Mountain backdrop.

 About 2.2 km after the Twin Cairns Junction, you’ll arrive at another junction.
 Go left for a short, slightly uphill walk to the Monarch Viewpoint.
 (You can also access many other hiking trails from the Monarch Viewpoint including Simpson Pass, the Healy Pass Trail and Egypt Lake).